 The pro forma basic and diluted net loss per share has been computed to give effect to the conversion of the shares of redeemable convertible preferred stock into common stock immediately prior to the closing of the Company's IPO, as if such conversion had occurred at the beginning of the period, and the cash and net exercise of the redeemable convertible preferred and common stock warrants, as if such exercise had occurred at the beginning of the period or the issuance date, if later.
-In addition, the numerator in the pro forma basic and diluted net loss per share calculation has been adjusted to remove the change in the fair value resulting from the remeasurement of the redeemable convertible preferred stock warrants were cash and net exercised into common stock, and the related redeemable convertible preferred stock warrant liability as the redeemable convertible preferred stock warrants were cash and net exercised into common stock, and the related redeemable convertible preferred stock warrant liability reclassified to stockholders' deficit immediately prior to the IPO closing.
-The denominator in the pro forma basic and diluted net loss per share calculation has been adjusted to include (i) the conversion of all outstanding shares of redeemable convertible preferred stock and (ii) the number of shares into which the redeemable convertible preferred stock warrants were converted upon their cash or net exercise immediately prior to the closing of the IPO, based on the initial public offering price of \$20.00 per share.
+In addition, the numerator in the pro forma basic and diluted net loss per share calculation has been adjusted to remove the change in the fair value resulting from the remeasurement of the redeemable convertible preferred stock warrants were cash and net exercised into common stock, and the related redeemable convertible preferred stock warrant liability reclassified to stockholders' deficit immediately prior to the IPO closing.
+The denominator in the pro forma basic and diluted net loss per share calculation has been adjusted to include (i) the conversion of all outstanding shares of redeemable convertible preferred stock and (ii) the number of shares into which the redeemable convertible preferred stock warrants and common stock warrants were converted upon their cash or net exercise immediately prior to the closing of the IPO, based on the initial public offering price of \$20.00 per share.
 The unaudited pro forma net loss per share does not include the shares of common stock contemplated to be sold in the Company's planned public offering and related net proceeds.